 How do diminished value claims work?

-You might be wondering, “How do I claim diminished value?” or “How do you calculate diminished value?”.
+You might be wondering, “How do I claim diminished value?” or “How do you calculate diminished value?”
 For scheduled items like jewelry, artwork, antiques, grand tourer vehicles, etc., there will be an agreed or stated value at the time that you purchase your insurance policy.
 This can be established with an appraisal and/or a sales receipt depending on the item.
-After a qualifying event occurs a diminished value appraisal will have to be done to establish the new value.
-A qualifying event may be something obvious like a car accident or a fire or it may be something that happened unbeknownst to you.
+After a qualifying event occurs a diminished value appraisal will have to be done to set the new value.
+A qualifying event may be something obvious like a car accident or a fire.
+But, it may be something that happened unbeknownst to you.

 Let’s say that you take your engagement ring to be cleaned and the jeweler notices that there is a chip in the diamond; this can obviously not be fixed or made whole.
-In this case you would want to have the ring reappraised to see what the ring is now worth with a chip.
-The difference in what it was worth before and after may be the amount you would seek to make a claim for.
+In this case you would want the ring reappraised to see what the ring is now worth with a chip.
+The difference in what it’s value before and after may be the amount you seek to make a claim for.

-We say may be because there could be other factors taken into consideration.
-There isn’t a predetermined percentage or a diminished value claim calculator that can tell you for certain the amount you may recoup.
-Using the ring example again – let’s assume that you’ve been wearing the ring a long time and the jeweler notices not only that the diamond has chipped but also that the platinum band has thinned out, both events decrease the rings appraisal.
-The insuring company may determine that the depreciation caused by the chip can be covered but the depreciation caused by normal wear and tear is not covered.
+We say may be because there can be other factors we take into consideration.
+There isn’t a predetermined percentage or a diminished value claim calculator to definitively tell you the amount you may recoup.
+Using the ring example again – let’s assume that you’ve been wearing the ring a long time.
+The jeweler notices not only that the diamond has chipped but also that the platinum band has thinned out.
+Both events decrease the ring’s appraisal.
+The insuring company may determine that they can cover the depreciation caused by the chip but not the depreciation caused by normal wear and tear.

 Other factors that may affect the outcome of diminished value claim include things like state regulations, the language or terminology of the insurance policy and who is deemed to be at fault.